Manvith-Reddy06/Blogging-Platform/README.md

   - A `504 (Outdated Optimize Dep)` error from Vite was resolved by getting help from the AI to create a `vite.config.js` file and force-re-bundle dependencies.
   - A `404 model not found` error from the Gemini API was fixed by prompting the AI for the latest recommended model name (`gemini-1.5-flash`).
 - **Database Schema Design**: My initial idea for bookmarks was a simple boolean on the `blogs` table.
 AI helped me realize a more scalable many-to-many approach using a dedicated `bookmarks` table was better.
 It also helped debug a `bigint` vs. `uuid` type mismatch in the foreign key constraint.
-- **Layout Inconsistencies**: Achieving a consistent, centered, and responsive layout across all pages was challenging.
-I used AI to debug CSS and provide the correct Tailwind CSS classes to fix these issues.
+- **Auth and Deployment**:  AI help me automate authentication and Netlify deployment as everything is available on the web